We have read/write access to the Git repository available for maintainers and significant developers.

 We provide authenticated access via the SSH protocol.
 This needs to be sponsored by an existing maintainer (someone with "write after approval" is not sufficient).

 If you already have an account on sourceware.org / gcc.gnu.org, ask

 firstname.lastname@example.org to add access to the GCC repository.

-Include the name of your sponsor and CC: her.
+Include the name of your sponsor and CC: them.

 again specifying your sponsor.